 - There is wheelchair access into the building/lecture room and disabled toilet facilities.

-- Please bring a mask and use the hand sanitiser stations located at various points around the facility.
+- Hand sanitiser stations are located at various points around the facility.

 For events held at locations other than our observatory: